-Last Updated on January 6, 2024 by Kittredge Cherry
+Last Updated on November 16, 2024 by Kittredge Cherry

 Police arrested 41 people at a Mexico City drag ball known as the Dance of the 41 Queers in a notorious police raid on Nov.
 17-18, 1901.
 Now the Dance of the 41 is being reclaimed by the LGBTQ community, and same-sex marriage is legal in Mexico City.
+Cross-dressing balls are an international phenomenon that has continued for centuries, sometimes protected and often persecuted.

-The raid caused a huge scandal with lasting repercussions against LGBTQ people.
+The Mexico City raid caused a huge scandal with lasting repercussions against LGBTQ people.
 The incident was widely reported and was used thereafter to justify years of police harassment, including more raids, blackmail, beatings and imprisonment.
 The number 41 entered popular culture in Mexico and continues to be used as a negative way to refer to gay men, evoking shame.
 The number is so taboo that in Mexico many buildings have no 41st floor, no army battalion is named 41, and many hotels and hospitals have no room 41.

 About half of the people at the Dance of the 41 were described as men in female clothing, with European-style silk and satin dresses, elegant wigs, jewelry and make-up.
 The rest of the group wore expensive tailcoats and white gloves.
 Police raided the private house where the “transvestite ball” was underway.
 They never released the names of those arrested because they came from the upper-class elite of Mexican society.
 Reportedly a 42nd guest was allowed to go free because he was the president’s son-in-law.
 The guests at the Dance of the 41 are usually described as gay or homosexual, but recently some are identifying the cross-dressers as transgender.